vinisalazar/BioProv/paper/paper.md

 The four main classes are:

 * **Project:** The higher-level structure that contains core project information.
 Contains associated samples, files, and programs.
 * **Sample:** Describes biological samples.
-Has attributes and contains associated files and programs.
+Contains associated files and programs, and can group any sample attributes, such as collection date, collection site, type of sample (soil, water, tissue, etc.).
 * **File:** Describes computer files that may be associated with a Sample or Project.
 * **Program:** Describes programs that process and create files.

-A **Project** is the top-level object in a typical execution of a BioProv workflow.
+A **Project** is the top-level object in the BioProv library.
 It contains $N$ biological **Samples** that may have individually associated **Files** (for example, raw sequence data in FASTQ format) and **Programs**, which are processes that can be run to create and/or modify files.
 Files and Programs can also be associated directly with the Project, instead of being associated with a particular Sample.

 BioProv detects the current user and environment variables and stores them alongside the Project;
-each Program, when run, is automatically associated with the current computing environment.
-This way, BioProv can represent which process is associated with each user and environment, allowing for traceable collaborative work.
+each Program, when executed, is automatically associated with the current computing environment.
+This way, BioProv can represent which execution is associated with each user and environment, allowing for traceable collaborative work.

-These four classes constitute the basis of a BioProv workflow.
-The library stores relevant metadata of each object: for Samples, the attributes must be added upon data import, but for both Files and Programs, relevant information is automatically captured, such as processes' start and end time and file size.
+These four classes constitute the basis of a BioProv project.
+The library stores relevant metadata of each object: for Samples, it stores associated attributes, files, and programs.
+For both Files and Programs, relevant information is automatically captured, such as the start and end time of each program execution and file size of each file.
 Files containing biological sequences that are supported by BioPython can be parsed with the **SeqFile** class.
-This class inherits from File and can extract metadata about the file contents, such as number of sequences, number of base pairs, GC content (if it's a nucleotide file), and other metrics.
+This class inherits from File and can extract metadata about the file contents, such as number of sequences, number of base pairs, GC content (if it is a nucleotide file), and other metrics.
 This feature allows users to extract domain data for their provenance reports by using all parsers available in BioPython.

 Programs in BioProv can be created manually or loaded as a preset.
 We offer a few preset programs for common bioinformatics tasks, such as sequence alignment search, multiple sequence alignment, gene prediction and quantification of gene expression.
+Running a program with BioProv instead of directly from the command-line automatically captures provenance information for that execution.
 Some of the included programs are:

 * **BLAST+:** sequence alignment search [@camacho2009blast]
 * **Diamond:** sequence alignment search [@Buchfink2014]